The National Broadband Plan aims to deliver high-speed broadband to over 500,000 premises in Ireland but has been beset by delays and controversies.

 It should be noted that the final plan still involves Eir indirectly as some of its infrastructure is being rented (for a considerable sum) to reach the most remote premises.

-That Irish taxpayers are paying to rent infrastructure that was originally laid down and owned by the State has sat uneasy with some.
+That Irish taxpayers are paying to rent infrastructure that was originally laid down and owned by the State has sat uneasily with some.

-Since the NBP finally got approval and began rolling out two years ago, it's been beset by delays.
+Since the NBP finally got approval and began rolling out three years ago, it's been beset by delays.
 Although the Covid pandemic obviously hasn't helped.

 What speeds can people expect?